taufek/blog/_posts/2020-06-15-host-jekyll-site-in-aws-s3.markdown

 In previous [post]({% post_url 2020-06-14-deploy-jekyll-site-to-heroku %}),
 I've wrote about on how to push a Jekyll site to Heroku.
-In this post it will about how I host this blog in AWS S3 bucket.
+In this post it will be about how I host this blog in AWS S3 bucket.

 Turns out it is much simpler to do it in S3.